DataDog/datadog-agent/test/kitchen/docs/README.md

 Each individual test environment is controlled from _.gitlab\_ci.yml_.
 The tests are set up using an environment variable, which is a list of test platforms which are turned into test kitchen platforms.
 In _.gitlab\_ci.yml_, the platform list has the following syntax:
         `short_name1,azure_full_qualified_name1|short_name2,azure_full_qualified_name2`

+The azure qualified name for an image can be found by using `az vm image list`  to search for the image (using the publisher name, the offer name and/or the sku).
+The _urn_ field contains the azure qualified name.

 This configuration is fed to the script _tasks/run-test-kitchen.sh_.
 That script in turn sets up additional variables for Azure (authentication/environment variables), and then executes the actual kitchen command.
 Using the ruby _erb_ syntax, a full matrix of platforms and tests is generated and executed.

 There are currently two input files.